Sejal0987/viRoom/README.md

    |- main.dart
    ```
 ### Authentication
-    This directory contains all the files for user authentication (in firebase).
+    This directory contains all the files for user authentication (in firebase):
     ```
     Authentication/
     |- login.dart